 12 Lìhnyùhngbāu - 莲蓉包 - Lianrongbao - Lotus seed bun

 Sweet lotus seed paste dim sum buns!
 There are so many varieties of sweet dim sum to try, and the lianrongbao are one of the best.
 You can order this bun or the famous liushabao egg custard steamed bun to round out your order with something sweet to go with all your savoury dishes.

-The liushabao is one of the iconic sweet dim sum dishes to order in Hong Kong.
+The liushabao is one of the iconic sweet dim sum dishes to order in Guangzhou.
 It’s stuffed with sweet and gooey salted egg yolk mixed with butter and sugar, to become one of the gooiest and delicious sweet buns you can order!
-It’s very custardy and sweet and is a must order dim sum dish to try at any chalou dim sum restaurant in Hong Kong.
+It’s very custardy and sweet and is a must order dim sum dish to try at any chalou dim sum restaurant in Guangzhou.

 14 Malagao - 马拉糕 - Cantonese sponge cake